sushil-1/LandingPage-Dashboard/README.md

-# LandingPage-Dashboard
+# Landing Page Dashboard

-LandingPage-Dashboard is a landing page management application built with Next.js.
+Landing Page Dashboard is a landing page management application built with Next.js.
 It allows users to create, edit, and manage landing pages with a straightforward and intuitive interface.
 This application uses local storage for data management, ensuring persistent data across sessions without requiring an external database.

 ## Prerequisites